kiruthikaa-sri/advancedpersonalitytest.github.io/README.md

 # Ms Mantissa

-Ms Mantissa is a fortune-teller with questionable qualifications who reads your personality and calls you out for it.
+Meet Ms Mantissa, a fortune-teller with questionable qualifications who takes one look at your personality and isn't afraid to say what she thinks.
+She brings a carnival fortune-telling experience to life.
+Answer five questions, let Ms Mantissa consult the spirits and prepare yourself for a reading that might be a little too accurate.

 **[Live demo(click here to open website) ](https://kiruthikaa-sri.github.io/advancedpersonalitytest.github.io/)**

-Ms Mantissa is a single-page, no-build personality quiz with a carnival fortune-teller aesthetic.
-Answer five questions, watch her "consult the spirits" and receive a reading you didn't ask for but definitely deserve.

 ## Features